Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: A ``naive'' lower bound

 that is, $\alpha_C(\ve)\leq\alpha_{\Omega}(\ve/2)/\mu(C)$, as required.

 Since the size of the indexing scheme is $O(n)$, a typical size of a set $C$ will be on the order $\Omega\left(n^{-1}\right)$, while $\alpha_{\Omega}(\ve)$ will go to zero as $o\left(n^{-1}\right)$.

-Let a workload $(\Omega,\rho,X)$ be indexed with a balanced metric tree of depth $O(\log n)$, having $O(n)$ bins of roughly equal size in the sense of the probability measure $\mu$ underlying the datapoint distribution.
+Let a workload $(\Omega,\rho,X)$ be indexed with a balanced metric tree of depth $O(\log n)$, having $O(n)$ bins of roughly equal $\mu$-measure.
 For at least half of all query points, the distance $\ve_{NN}$ to the nearest neighbour in $X$ is at least as large as $\ve_M$, the median NN distance.
 Let $\omega$ be such a query centre.
 For every element $C$ of level $t$ partition of $\Omega$, one has, using Lemmas \ref{l:subspace} and \ref{l:radius} and the assumption in Eq. (\ref{eq:dim}),

 where the constants {\em do not depend} on a particular internal node $C$.
 An argument in Section \ref{s:branching} implies that branching {\em at every internal node} occurs for all $\omega$ except a set of measure